somponnat/Somponnat_SingleCellAnalysis/readme.txt

 LiveCellImaging Toolkit

-© Copyright.
-Somponnat Sampattavanich 2013.
+Copyrighted by Somponnat Sampattavanich 2013-2014.
 May be used for academic research purposes when citing this source.
 Commercial usages are prohibited without written permission.

 General Procedure for booting LiveCellImaging Toolkit